David Beers: Early life

-Life

-Over the past two decades, Beers’ work has been published in magazines including the Los Angeles Times Magazine and Harper's.
+Beers’s work has been published in magazines including the Los Angeles Times Magazine and Harper's.
 In 1994, "We’re No Angels" was a finalist for the Canadian National Magazine Award.
+He served as managing editor of the San Francisco Examiner, senior editor at Mother Jones magazine, and features editor at the Vancouver Sun.

+In October 2001, Beers wrote a Vancouver Sun editorial about freedom of speech in which he defended sociologist Sunera Thobani.
+A week later, the Vancouver Sun's publisher, CanWest, fired Beers citing "budgetary restraints".
+Beers regarded CanWest's decision, which coincided with other firings of senior CanWest journalists, as political.

-In 2003, after being fired from the Vancouver Sun over a controversial editorial about freedom of speech in a post-9/11 milieu, Beers started an online publication in Vancouver, British Columbia called The Tyee.
+In 2003, Beers started an online publication in Vancouver, British Columbia called The Tyee.
 Funded in large part by non-profit groups, the British Columbia Federation of Labour and an advertising agency called Quest Advertising, the Tyee's goal is to publish news and opinion not adequately covered by the mainstream news media.

 His book, Blue Sky Dream: A Memoir of America's Fall from Grace, is based on his essay, "The Crash of Blue Sky California", which won the American National Magazine Awards when it appeared in Harper's.